HENDRIX-ZT2/pyaudiorestoration/README.md

 2) Adjust the spectrogram settings, choose a tracing algorithm
 3) In the spectrum, trace sounds that should be of constant pitch with CTRL+LMB/drag
 4) In the speed chart, move the traces up or down with CTRL+LMB/drag so that overlapping pieces match up.
 Delete bad traces.
+5) If you are dealing with cyclic wow, you can use sine regression to get more accurate quickly.
+Only sample parts with the tracing methods, then select your suspected source medium and perform sine regression.
-5) Save your traces so you can go back to them later.
+6) Save your traces so you can go back to them later.
-6) Adjust the resampling settings to your liking (see OLD version notes below for more instructions)
+7) Adjust the resampling settings to your liking (see OLD version notes below for more instructions)
-7) Click resample.
+8) Click resample.

 Example of cyclic wow removal:
 ![Imgur](https://i.imgur.com/tc3RDyo.gif)